 You’ve decided to embark on your next real estate project . . . congratulations!
 Whether you’re a seasoned developer or a first-time fix-and-flipper, you’ll probably need to obtain some financing for your project.
 Though borrowing for your real estate project may seem daunting, with the right partners you’ll navigate it with relative ease.
 Below are five characteristics to look for in a real estate lender.

 Before you take out a loan, research the lending company’s team.
-Having experts by your side as you go through the rehabilitation and resale process is invaluable – especially if you’re new to the space because, let’s face it, sometimes the world of real estate can be confusing.
+Having experts by your side as you go through the renovation and resale process is invaluable – especially if you’re new to the space because, let’s face it, sometimes the world of real estate can be confusing.
 Take a minute to speak with a few potential lenders, and make sure they have experience specifically in real estate lending.
 Better yet, check that they specifically have experience in the type of project you are embarking on – whether it’s a rehab, a ground-up construction, a residential acquisition, a mixed-use property acquisition, and so on.
 If their website doesn’t have any information, don’t be afraid to send them an email.
 Finding a reputable contractor, helping review the construction budget, or timing your exit appropriately are just some of the things a lending partner can help you with.
 Be strategic and work with a lender that can advise you through the process.